venkat5ai/moviebot/README.md

 *   The Genkit AI flows are bundled as part of your Next.js application during the `npm run build` process.
 They are invoked as server-side functions (Next.js Server Actions).
 *   The `GOOGLE_API_KEY` (or any other API keys for Genkit plugins) **must** be set as an environment variable on your production server (e.g., in the `.env.production` file or configured directly in PM2's environment or system-wide).
 *   You do not need to run `genkit start` or `npm run genkit:dev` in production.
 Those commands are for local development and inspection of flows.

+## Docker Deployment

+This application can also be deployed as a Docker container.
+A `Dockerfile` using CentOS Stream 8 as a base image is provided.

+### Prerequisites

+*   Docker installed on your deployment machine/server.

+### Building the Docker Image

+1. Ensure you have a `.dockerignore` file in your project root (one is provided) to exclude unnecessary files from the Docker build context.
+2. From the root directory of the project (where the `Dockerfile` is located), run the build command:
+    ```bash
+    docker build -t my-movie-studio-app .
+    ```
+    You can replace `my-movie-studio-app` with your preferred image name and tag (e.g., `yourusername/my-movie-studio:latest`).

+### Running the Docker Container

+1. Once the image is built, you can run it as a container:
+    ```bash
+    docker run -p 3000:3000 -e GOOGLE_API_KEY="YOUR_ACTUAL_GEMINI_API_KEY" --name movie-studio-container my-movie-studio-app
+    ```
+    *   `-p 3000:3000`: Maps port 3000 on your host machine to port 3000 inside the container (where Next.js is running).
+    *   `-e GOOGLE_API_KEY="YOUR_ACTUAL_GEMINI_API_KEY"`: Sets the `GOOGLE_API_KEY` environment variable inside the container. **Replace `"YOUR_ACTUAL_GEMINI_API_KEY"` with your actual API key.**
+    *   `--name movie-studio-container`: (Optional) Assigns a name to your running container for easier management.
+    *   `my-movie-studio-app`: The name of the Docker image you built.

+2. The application should now be accessible at `http://localhost:3000` on your host machine (or the server's IP if running on a remote server).

+### Docker Notes

+*   **Secrets Management:** The `GOOGLE_API_KEY` is passed as an environment variable at runtime.
+For more robust secret management in production, consider using Docker secrets, HashiCorp Vault, or your cloud provider's secret management service.
+*   **Image Size:** Using CentOS as a base image results in a larger Docker image.
+For production environments where image size is critical, consider adapting the `Dockerfile` to use a more minimal Node.js base image like `node:20-alpine`.
+This would require changing the package installation commands from `yum` to `apk`.
+*   **Standalone Output:** For further optimization, you can configure Next.js for `output: 'standalone'` in `next.config.js`.
+This produces a minimal server that copies only necessary files.
+The Dockerfile would need to be adjusted to leverage this, typically resulting in much smaller final images.
+*   **Genkit in Docker:** The Genkit flows are part of the Next.js build.
+The `GOOGLE_API_KEY` environment variable is essential for them to function.
+No separate Genkit process needs to be run in the Docker container for production.
 ```